vijaykiran/hoplon/doc/Getting-Started.md

 This semantic equivalence suggests the possibility that HTML documents might be produced by evaluating a program written in HTML markup (or equivalent s-expressions).
-This is exactly what happens in a Hoplon page.
+This is exactly what happens in a Hoplon application.

 This implementation provides a literal representation of HTML as code, and of code as HTML.
 This allows the use of macros in HTML documents, and seamless